 Bulk Options

-The cheapest way to build up an emergency food supply is to get a bunch of bulk foods (such as 25lbs of rice) and seal it yourself in Mylar bags with oxygen absorbers.
+The cheapest way to build up an emergency food supply is to buy bulk foods (such as 25lbs of rice) and seal them yourself in Mylar bags with oxygen absorbers.
 Those bags then go in a bucket to keep them safe.

 You can read detailed instructions on how to use Mylar bags here.